dodgeblaster/jscourse/chapters/Day1/02_Values_Types_andOperators/README.md

 ```

 ## variables vs values
-values are the things or material of your program
+Values are the things or material of your program.
-variables are names or assignments pointing to a value
+Variables are names or assignments pointing to a value.
-Think of a wire connecting a variable to a value, example:
+Think of a variable as a name that has a wire connecting it to a value.
+Example:
 ```
 let myCar = 'Kia Forte'
 myCar = 'Honda Civic'
 ```
-This makes sense, because its possible that for me to get a new car.
+Its possible that yesterday my car was a forte, and today my car is a civic.
+Both the Forte and the Civic still exist, but my car is no longer referring to the still existing Forte, it is now referring to the Civic.

 ## Grouping related things together
 ```js